Farizon Xingxiang V

-The Farizon Xingxiang V (远程 星享V) is an electric 5-door microvan designed and produced by the Chinese automaker Geely under the Farizon brand from March 2022.
-It was sold under the Xingxiang （星享） product series which focuses on vehicles for urban logistics.
+The Farizon Xingxiang V (远程 星享V) is a battery electric van produced by the Chinese automaker Farizon from March 2022, also known as the Geely E51 EV.
+It was sold under the Xingxiang (星享) product series which focuses on vehicles for urban logistics.

 Overview

 The Farizon Xingxiang V is a fully electric urban logistics microvan by Farizon Auto, specially designed for the needs of urban logistics and distribution.
 Two variants are available, with the Xingxiang V5E being in the microvan segment and the longer Xingxiang V6E being in the light commercial vehicles segment.

 In February 2022, Farizon Auto signed a strategic partnership agreement with Korea’s Farizon Auto Myoung Shin Co.
 Ltd., with the Farizon Xingxiang V being the first product under the partnership and would be produced and sold in Korea.

 Specifications

-The Xingxiang V is powered by a 60kW permanent magnet synchronous electric motor positioned over the rear axle, with the output of which reaching 82 hp, and 220 Nm of torque.
+The Xingxiang V is powered by a 60 kW permanent magnet synchronous electric motor positioned over the rear axle, with the output of which reaching 82 hp, and 220 Nm of torque.
 A 41.86 kWh lithium iron phosphate flat battery pack supplied by CATL is located right under the floor.
-The top speed is 90km/h.
+The top speed is 90 km/h.

 The Xingxiang V is built on the GMA architecture with OTA compatibility and features a 1600mm-wide cargo area with the volume of the cargo compartment reaching 6 cubic meters.
-A full charge gives the van 260km of range and a fast charger could charge the vehicle from 20% to 80% in under 50 minutes.
+A full charge gives the van 260 km of range and a fast charger could charge the vehicle from 20% to 80% in under 50 minutes.